not-na/tools.py/README.md

 tools.py
 ========

-tools.py is collection of functions and classes, bundled in one file.
+tools.py is collection of utility functions and classes, bundled in one file.

 Installation Guide
 ------------------